 What are some of the best foods for your skin?

-Foods that are rich in vitamins, such as vitamin A and vitamin B. Vitamins found in cinnamon and derivatives are retinol and vitamin C. Vitamin C is essential in collagen production.
+Foods that are rich in vitamins, such as Vitamin A and Vitamin B. Vitamin C is essential in collagen production.
 Vitamin E also has important antioxidant roles.
 Minerals like zinc and selenium also have important roles in the production of many of the components of the skin dermis, and the use of or the addition of colorful foods such as beets, carrots, red peppers, colorful foods, berries, etc. Those are all things that bring in a host of different vitamins and nutrients, which are very, very important.
 Omega three fatty acids, which are found in foods like salmon and certain nuts, can help with cell function, lipid production within the skin, and cell turnover.
 These foods help with hydration and decrease inflammation.

 Water, of course, is an absolute necessity because of its impact on overall skin hydration.
 Drinking too much water doesn't have a direct effect but being properly hydrated has a very significant effect.
 Water with electrolytes is better than just straight water by itself.
 Water delivers a proper amount of electrolytes to bring hydration, resulting in more supple and vibrant skin.
 Depending on your activity level, you may need more water if you're doing a lot of activities and sweating a lot.